Skip to main content

 Adenocarcinoma and poorly differentiated carcinoma

-For a CUP that is an adenocarcinoma or a poorly differentiated carcinoma, a number of chemo combinations may be used, including:
+For a cancer of unknown primary (CUP) that is an adenocarcinoma or a poorly differentiated carcinoma, a number of chemo combinations may be used, including:

 • Carboplatin plus docetaxel (Taxotere®)